Implement ideal switch device

 The initial state of the Ideal Switch block.
 Default is

-The initial status of the Ideal Switch block is taken into account
+initial status of the Ideal Switch block is taken into account in the steady-state

 The snubber resistance, in ohms (Ω).
 Default is